-Retailers are committed to ensuring their workplaces are free of discrimination of any kind, and NRF stands ready to work with lawmakers on policies that promote workforce development and equal opportunity under the law.
-Unfortunately, this legislation misses the mark by creating additional uncertainty and opportunities for frivolous litigation.
-For these reasons, NRF urges members to vote "No" on the Paycheck Fairness Act.
+NRF stands ready to work with lawmakers on policies that promote workforce development and equal opportunity under the law. additional uncertainty and litigation.
+Unfortunately, this legislation misses the mark by creating additional uncertainty and litigation.
+For these reasons, NRF urges members to vote "Nay" on the Paycheck Fairness Act.